holdeelocks/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about Routers (which are like mini applications) and how they handle different subsets of routes.
+We also learned about CORS and Helmet which are two specific pieces of middleware.
+CORS helps you run a server/front-end simultaneously on the same machine and Helmet helps to add certain layers of security to an application.

 - [ ] Describe Middleware?

+Middleware is a function that is called between the request and the final response.
+Express is essentially a series of middleware function calls if you think about it.
+Middleware has access to the request and response objects and to the next() function which essentially tells express to move on to the next piece of middleware.
+Middleware can execute code, validate and/or authenticate the req/res objects, end a request/response and call the next middleware in the stack.

 - [ ] Describe a Resource?

+In a rest APi everything is a resource, they can be accessed through a unique url, resources can have multiple representations, and management of resoruces is done over HTTP through different methods (get, put, post and delete (CRUD))

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return status codes (201, 200, etc..) and it can also return either an object containing information about a resource or it can send back either a 1 or a 0 (typcially when deleting a resource), etc etc.

 - [ ] How can we partition our application into sub-applications?

+We can divide our application into separate Routers that deal with specific subsets of endpoints (users, posts, etc).
+We can also separate our server out from our index.js file so that we can apply/setup our server in it's own file and just run it in the index.js for simplicity.
+We can also apply middleware configs in a separate folder.

 ## Project Setup